Anthony Derouard

 Anthony Derouard (born 14 May 1992) is a French footballer who plays as a forward for Sablé FC.

 He is a France youth international having earned caps at under-18 and under-19 level.

 Career

-Born in Sablé, Derouard made his professional debut with Le Mans on 21 December 2010 in a league match against Vannes appearing as a substitute in a 1–0 defeat.
+Born in Sablé, Derouard made his professional debut with Le Mans on 21 December 2010 in a league match against Vannes in which he appeared as a substitute in a 1–0 defeat.

 In October 2013, he joined US Luzenac.
 In September 2015, he joined CA Bastia.

-In August 2017, Derouard was one of four new signings announced by SC Bastia, which had played in Ligue 1 in the 2016–17 season but dropped to the fifth-tier Championnat National 3 after filing bankruptcy.
+In August 2017, Derouard was one of four new signings announced by SC Bastia, which had played in Ligue 1 in the 2016–17 season, but dropped to the fifth-tier Championnat National 3 after filing bankruptcy.
 He joined from league rivals Sablé FC.